Chandan9898Kumar/JavaScript_Question-RestApis/README.md

 403: The resource you’re trying to access is forbidden: you don’t have the right permission to see it.
 404: The resource you tried to access wasn’t found on the server.
 503: The server is not ready to handle the request.

+### What is RESTful API?
+REST API stands for Representational State Transfer Application Programming Interface.
+It is a collection of architectural guidelines and best practices for creating web services that enable various systems to interact and communicate with one another over the Internet.
+Due to their simplicity, scalability, and usability, RESTful APIs are a popular choice for developing web applications and services.

+### Why should we use REST API in our web apps and services?

+1. Resources: In REST API, everything is treated as resources.
+Such as data objects or services.
+These resources are uniquely identified by URLs (Uniform Resources Locators).

+2. Statelessness: Each request made by a client to a server must provide all the details required to comprehend and handle the request.
+The API is simple to scale and administer because the server does not save any data regarding the client’s state between queries.
+HTTP Methods: RESTful APIs use standard HTTP methods to perform CRUD(Create, Read, Update, Delete) operations on resources.
+The common methods are GET(read), POST(create), PUT(update), and DELETE(delete).

+3. Representations: Resources can have multiple representations, such as JSON, XML, HTML, or others.
+Clients can specify the desired representation using the HTTP “Accept” header.

+4. Stateless Communication: Each request made by the client to the server must include all required data.
+The client’s state in-between queries is not recorded by the server.
+This approach makes it easier to implement the server and improves scalability.